 Nico & Vinz

-Christa Päffgen ([ˈkʁɪsta ˈpɛfɡən]; 16 October 1938 – 18 July 1988), known by her stage name Nico, was a German singer, songwriter, actress, and model.
-She had roles in several films, including Federico Fellini's La Dolce Vita (1960) and Andy Warhol's Chelsea Girls (1966).
-Reviewer Richard Goldstein describes Nico as "half goddess, half icicle" and writes that her distinctive voice "sounds something like a cello getting up in the morning."
-At the insistence of Warhol, Nico sang on three songs of the Velvet Underground's debut album The Velvet Underground & Nico (1967).
-At the same time, she started a solo career and released Chelsea Girl (1967).
-Nico's friend, Jim Morrison, suggested that she start writing her own material.
-She then composed songs on a harmonium, not traditionally a rock instrument.
+Christa Päffgen (German pronunciation: [ˈkʁɪsta ˈpɛfɡn̩]; 16 October 1938 – 18 July 1988), known by her stage name Nico, was a German singer, songwriter, actress and model.
+Nico had roles in films including Federico Fellini's La Dolce Vita (1960) and Andy Warhol's Chelsea Girls (1966).
+At the insistence of Warhol, she sang lead on three songs of the Velvet Underground's debut album, The Velvet Underground & Nico (1967).
+At the same time, she released her debut album, Chelsea Girl (1967), composed of songs written by other musicians.
+At the suggestion of her friend Jim Morrison, she started writing her own material, using a harmonium, not traditionally a rock instrument.
 John Cale of the Velvet Underground became her musical arranger and produced The Marble Index (1968), Desertshore (1970), The End...
-(1974) and other subsequent albums.
+(1974) and other albums.
 In the 1980s, Nico toured extensively in Europe, United States, Australia and Japan.
-After a concert in Berlin in June 1988, she went on holiday in Ibiza to rest and died as the result of a cerebral haemorrhage while cycling in extremely hot weather.
+After a concert in Berlin in June 1988, she went on holiday in Ibiza, where she died from a cerebral haemorrhage following a bicycling accident.

 Elephant in the Room - 2017-11-03T00:00:00.000000Z